ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Though Ceedling is tailored for unit testing, it can also go right ahead and build your final binary release artifact for you as well.
-That said, Ceedling is more powerful as a unit test build environment than it is a general purpose release build environment; complicated projects including separate bootloaders or multiple library builds, etc. are not its strong suit.
+That said, Ceedling is more powerful as a unit test build environment than it is a general purpose release build environment.
+Complicated projects including separate bootloaders or multiple library builds, etc. are not necessarily its strong suit (but the `[subprojects]` plugin can accomplish quite a bit here).

+[subprojects]: ../plugins/subprojects/README.md

 It's quite common and entirely workable to host Ceedling and your test suite alongside your existing release build setup.
-That is you can use make, Visual Studio, SCons, Meson, etc. for your release build and Ceedling for your test build.
+That is, you can use make, Visual Studio, SCons, Meson, etc. for your release build and Ceedling for your test build.
 Your two build systems will simply “point“ to the same project code.